derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500-Cloud-Client.md

   ![](images/500/3.png)

+- Retrieve the correct version of the Helm chart by running the following command:

+  `git checkout 4e4988`

 - Specify the version of Fn we want to install by modifying the `values.yaml` file using this command:

   `sed -i.bak 's/fnproject\/fnserver:latest/fnproject\/fnserver:0.3.327/' fn/values.yaml`